 While there are other popular .308 semi-auto rifles such as the AR-10, G3, or the FAL, the M1A offers the best combination of reliability, durability, accuracy, and availability of spare parts out of these options.
 AR-10s have been known to be a little finicky, while the G3 and FAL are imported and therefore not as widely available.
 As a result, the M1A reigns supreme in the battle rifle world.

 The M1A/M14 design is still used by the military today as a marksman’s rifle, which says a lot about its accuracy and reliability in the field.
-The M1A will deliver you a greater range, penetration factor, and reliable accuracy than any of the other rifles on this list.
+The M1A will deliver you a greater range, round energy, and reliable accuracy than any of the other rifles on this list.
 This means you could have the potential to kill an enemy target at a distance while staying out of range of their AR-15 or AK-47.

 On the downside, .308 Winchester ammo is noticeably more expensive than 5.56x45mm NATO or 7.62x39mm, and M1A’s are not cheap.
 The M1A is a very heavy rifle, and the long barreled variants will be difficult to maneuver in tight conditions.
 Fortunately, Springfield also manufactures M1A’s with shorter barrels for these kinds of scenarios.